 Submitted by Taps Coogan on the 14th of October 2017 to The Sounding Line.

 Ever wonder who is immigrating from which countries and to where?
 Today’s interactive ‘Map of the Day’ shows you exactly that.
-From Metrocosm’s Max Galka, one of the most interesting sites on the web, comes the following interactive chart of global migration.
+From Metrocosm’s Max Galka comes the following interactive chart of global migration.
 As Metrocosm notes:

 “This map shows the estimated net immigration (inflows minus outflows) by origin and destination country between 2010 and 2015.”

 “Blue circles = positive net migration (more inflows).
 Red circles = negative net migration (more outflows).
 Each yellow dot represents 1,000 people.”